nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### What is the summarise feature

-The summarise feature allow users to visualise the statistics of students in the Hall by their covid status and their faculty/block.
+The summarise feature allows users to visualise the statistics of students in the Hall by their covid status and their faculty/block.
 Firstly, Tracey will calculate how many positive cases are there in total.
 She will then calculate how many are positive, negative and on HRN in each block.
 She will then do the same with the students' faculties.
 Data on each block and faculties will be drawn as pie charts and bar chart on a separate window.